 1. Anyone can invest and participate

 One of the biggest advantages of digital assets is that anyone can participate and invest in them.
-If you want to buy an NFT, crypto, or even a piece of virtual Taj Mahal, you can do so without any hurdles.
+If you want to buy an NFT, crypto, or even a virtual piece of the Taj Mahal, you can do so without any hurdles.
 Digital assets allow the general public to invest and even create new assets with ease.

 2. It is secured

 Because digital assets are based on blockchain technology, they protect users’ data and offer them great data security.
 All the transactions of digital assets are recorded on a disturbed ledger.
-To add new transactions to this ledger, digital assets use different consensus frameworks such as proof of work and proof of stake.
+To add new transactions to this ledger, digital assets use different consensus frameworks, such as proof of work and proof of stake.
 In short, the technology backing virtual assets ensures they are secured.

 3. Serves as an investment option